How we score

-Our 27-item survey is adapted from validated housing quality assessment instruments used in public health research:
+Our 27-item assessment is adapted from three validated public health instruments:

 Observational Housing Quality Scale (OHQS)